Or download the 1st x 50 pages FREE.

 September 21st - 2020

-In 2003 I decided to write a film script about a computer that takes over the internet and 'wakes up'.
-This story began from '1st principles', with me wondering if a computer could solve all the humanitarian issues here in my home country South Africa.
-And then realising it would need to be as large as the internet, to know enough to solve these problems.
-And that the machine might need to be 'awake' in order to care.
+It's a graphic novel, of a movie script.
+In 2003 I decided to write a script about a computer that takes over the internet and 'wakes up'.
+This story began from '1st principles', with me wondering if a computer could solve all the humanitarian issues here in South Africa.
+And realising it might need to be as large as the internet, to know enough to solve these problems.
+And that it might need to be 'awake' in order to care.

-Getting anyone to read a film script is a challenge - even for busy film producers it is a big ask - to get them to commit a few hours of their time to reading your script.
-Luckily, I can draw.
-So a few years ago, I decided it would be a fun project, to, in my spare time, draw out my vision for my film, as a graphic novel.
-This would help me visualise it, do some more editing along the way, and make it much easier for others to enjoy the story.
-Especially producers, who could quickly flip through it and price it - see the locations and to figure what some sequences might cost.
+Getting anyone to read a script is a challenge - even for film producers, it's a big ask to get them to commit a few hours to reading your script.
+Luckily I can draw, so a few years ago, I decided it'd be a fun project, to draw out my script as a graphic novel.
+This also helped me visualise it, do more editing, and it's hopefully now easier for others to enjoy.
+Especially producers, who can quickly flip through and price it.

-This website was created to share with everyone, some of the processes involved, some of the grand ideas behind the project, and invite everyone along on the exciting journeying of trying to make this into a film.
-And finally, to share with them this immense story of our times - to get people thinking about what might lie ahead, and hopefully perhaps how to try shape our human destiny, while we still can, as we hurtle into this crazy future of accelerating technological growth!
-Please feel free to share this site, or connect with me on Twitter. @TheOracleM
+This website is to show some of the processes involved, some of the ideas behind it, and invite everyone along on the exciting journey of trying to make it a film.
+And to share this story of our times - about what might lie ahead, and perhaps how to try shape our human destiny while we still can, as we hurtle into this crazy future of accelerating technological growth!
+Please feel free to share this site or connect with me on Twitter. @TheOracleM Thank you!

 August 27th - 2020